Top 10 TED Talks To Help You Understand EdTech presented by IBAN Wallet

 7. “Teaching Kids Real Math with Computers” — Conrad Wolfram

 Conrad Wolfram believes that our current methods of teaching math—which are mainly based on manual, paper-based calculation—are both dull and ineffective.
 In a time when computational skills are crucial to everyday living, logical capability, and a diverse variety of professional contexts, teaching kids to love and understand mathematics is more crucial than ever.
 Why not incorporate the tools that professionals actually use in their fields?
-In this address, Wolfram advocates for the use of programming and advanced computer modeling as math education methods and explains how they can make learning math more interactive and enjoyable for all.
+In this address, Wolfram advocates for the use of programming and advanced computer modelling as math education methods and explains how they can make learning math more interactive and enjoyable for all.

 8. “Let’s Teach Kids to Code” — Mitch Resnick

 Everyone uses computers, so why doesn’t everyone learn how to code?
 In this short but informative talk, Mitch Resnick lays out the case for why we should teach children how to express themselves through programming.
 He uses a variety of demonstrations to show how students can use coding to explore the world around them, express their own ideas, and learn how to interact with technology in exciting and productive ways, regardless of their future profession.
-But as Resnick argues, it can also convey important life skills such as problem solving, teamwork, and creative thinking to every student.
+But as Resnick argues, it can also convey important life skills such as problem-solving, teamwork, and creative thinking to every student.

 9. “A Delightful Way to Teach Kids About Computers” — Linda Liukas

 There’s no disputing that software and code are the languages of the future.
-While these tools are frequently associated with analytical processes and technical expertise, Linda Liukas believes that they also hold a unique potential for storytelling, giving kids the power to build their own worlds and rules.
+While these tools are frequently associated with analytical processes and technical expertise, Linda Liukas believes that they also hold unique potential for storytelling, giving kids the power to build their own worlds and rules.
 Through her hilarious, often touching stories about working with children and computers, Liukas envisions a future where every student is able to imagine boldly, explore confidently, and create a new generation of zany, versatile technologies.

 10. “The 100,000 Student Classroom” — Peter Norvig